Eschatologue/CM_wiki/docs/gameplay/combat/condition.md

 ### Restrained
 - A restrained creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
-- :d20-attack: Attack rolls against the creature have advantage, and the creature’s :d20-attack: **Attack Rolls** have disadvantage.
+- :d20-attack: :d20-attack: **Attack Roll**s against the creature have advantage, and the creature’s :d20-attack: **Attack Rolls** have disadvantage.
 - The creature has disadvantage on Dexterity :d20-save: **Saving Throw**s.

 ### Silenced